You cannot get an Indigo Credit Card credit limit increase, unfortunately. The credit limit that you are assigned upon approval cannot be increased.

 Since the Indigo Credit Card is targeted to people with bad credit, you can also have a look at some of the best high limit credit cards for bad credit, many of which also offer credit limit increases to eligible cardholders.

 I've had this card for a year and a half and was just told that there is NO CREDIT LINE INCREASE for any card holders.
 This is the worst kind of card to have.
 A high annual fee and a low credit line.
 Will cancel when next year is over.

-There isn't a minimum credit score requirement to get the Indigo Credit Card.
 The Indigo Credit Card is open to applicants with bad credit.
 It's designed as a credit building unsecured card which reports to all three major credit bureaus.

 The Indigo Credit Card requires you to pre-qualify before officially applying.
 While pre-qualification indicates that you have high odds of approval, it doesn't guarantee it.
 Pre-qualification only triggers a … read full answersoft inquiry, which does not affect your credit score.
 Once pre-qualified, you would still have to apply, which will trigger a hard inquiry and may cause a temporary dip in your credit score.